mortendk/11tyhub.dev/src/content/info.md

 # Eleventy Hub

-The eleventy hub aggregates rss feeds from the [11ty Project](https://11ty.dev)
+An aggregation of feeds, blogs & releases from the <a href="https://11ty.dev">11ty Project</a>

 <input value="https://11ty.dev/feed.rss" class="superawesome">